 The PsyD program is a 5-year, post-masters, 90-credit program that unfolds over the fall, spring and summer semesters at Holy Family University, with both academic and clinical training components.
 The program was designed to meet the American Psychological Association's Accreditation Standards and prepare graduates for licensure in the state of Pennsylvania.
 The PsyD program curriculum requires 54 academic credits, 12 practica clinical training credits, 6 higher education teaching training credits, 9 dissertation credits, and 9 internship clinical training credits.
 Below is an overview of the 5-years of coursework and training students must complete to earn the PsyD, followed by the respective course descriptions.

 YEAR 1 - Fall Semester

-PSYD 801 Professional Identity & Ethical Practice in Counseling Psychology DOV/D 000 M It's It selfers 0 Feedsteer to Oe seedtee De abeles

-PSYD 802 Multiculturalism & Feminism in Counseling Psychology

-PSYD 811 Biological Bases of Behavior
+- PSYD 801 Professional Identity & Ethical Practice in Counseling Psychology - PSYD 802 Multiculturalism & Feminism in Counseling Psychology - PSYD 811 Biological Bases of Behavior

 YEAR 1 - Spring Semester